tekom - conferences

 UX writing (November 13)

-Parallel to this, World Usability Day Stuttgart took place, whose focus on "Emerging Technologies and Human Experience" ideally complemented the Arena content.
+In parallel, the World Usability Day Stuttgart took place, which focused on "Emerging Technologies and Human Experience" and ideally complemented the arena content.
 The contributions on AI, new UX methods, and human-centered technology design broadened the technical perspective and provided a natural connection between the two events in terms of content.

-Overall, the Arena was not only well positioned in terms of topics, but also provided real impetus for the future of technical communication: medical technology, digital product passports, and UX writing—all three topics reflect the current transformation dynamics in the industry.
+By this, the arena was not only well positioned in terms of topics, but also provided real impetus for the future of technical communication: medical technology, digital product passports, and UX writing—all three topics reflect the current transformation dynamics in the industry.